harness/developer-hub/docs/continuous-delivery/manage-deployments/deployment-concepts.md

 ### When to use basic deployments

-* Your app/service is not business, mission, or revenue critical.
+* Your app/service is not business, mission, or revenue-critical.
 * You’re deploying off-hours and no one is using the app/service.
 * You're experimenting with deployments and it's okay if the app/service fails.